-The above amendments, interpretations or improvements are likely to have no impact on the Company's financial statements
+The above amendments, interpretations or improvements are likely to have no impact on the Company's financial statements.

-- 2.5 Standards, amendments and interpretations to existing standards that are effective but not applicable / exempt to the Company's operations - 2.5.1 The Securities and Exchange Commission of Pakistan (SECP) through S.R.O 229 (I) / 2019 dated 14 February 2019 notified that the standard IFRS 9, 'Financial Instruments' would be effective for reporting period / year ending on or after 30 June 2019.
-However, SECP through SRO 67 (I) / 2023 dated 20 January 2023 granted exemption from applying expected credit loss based impairment model to financial assets due from the Government of Pakistan in respect of circular debt till 30 June 2024, provided that the Company shall follow relevant requirements of IAS 39- Financial Instruments: Recognition and Measurement, in respect of above referred financial assets during the exemption period.
-Accordingly, receivable from CPPA are exempt from expected credit loss-based impairment model of IFRS 9 till 30 June 2024. - 2.5.2 International Accounting Standards Board (IASB) has issued IFRS-16 "Leases", which is effective for financial periods beginning on or after 01 January 2019.
-According to the said standard an arrangement conveys the right to use the asset, if the arrangement conveys to the purchaser (lessee) the right to control the use of the underlying asset.
-The right to control the use of the underlying asset is conveyed when the purchaser has the ability or right to operate the asset or direct others to operate the asset in a manner it determines while obtaining or controlling more than an insignificant amount of the output or other utility of the asset.
-Such arrangements are to be accounted for as a lease in accordance with the requirements of IFRS-16 "Leases".
+- 2.5 Standards, amendments and interpretations to existing standards that are effective but not applicable / exempt to the Company's operations - 2.5.1 The Securities and Exchange Commission of Pakistan (SECP) through S.R.O 229 (I) / 2019 dated February 14, 2019 notified that the standard IFRS 9, 'Financial Instruments' would be effective for reporting period / year ending on or after June 30, 2019.
+However, SECP through SRO 67 (I) / 2023 dated January 20, 2023 granted exemption from applying expected credit loss based impairment model to financial assets due from the Government of Pakistan in respect of circular debt till June 30, 2024, provided that the Company shall follow relevant requirements of IAS 39- Financial Instruments: Recognition and Measurement, in respect of above referred financial assets during the exemption period.
+Accordingly, receivable from CPPA are exempt from expected credit loss-based impairment model of IFRS 9 till June 30, 2024.